 '''

-typedef fixed < digit-size, scale > name
+typedef fixed< digit-size, scale > name

 '''

 digit-size specifies the number's length in digits.
-The maximum value for digit-size is 31 and must be greater than scale.
+The maximum value for digit-size is 31 and must be greater than or equal to scale.
 A fixed type can hold any value up to the maximum value of a double.